-Any gain or loss on disposal of an item of property and equipment is determined by comparing the proceeds from disposal with the carrying amount of property and equipment, and is recognised net within other income/other expenses in profit or loss.
+Items of property and equipment are measured at cost less accumulated depreciation and any accumulated impairment losses.
+Cost includes expenditure that is directly attributable to the acquisition of the asset.
+Any gain or loss on disposal of an item of property and equipment is determined by comparing the proceeds from disposal with the carrying amount of property and equipment, and is recognised net within other income or other expense in profit or loss.